datalad-handbook/book/docs/usecases/external_collaboration.rst

 -----------------------------------------------------

 This usecase is based on a common problem:
-An external collaborator would like to perform an analysis on a dataset that can't be shared outside of the lab.
+An external collaborator would like to perform an analysis on a dataset that can't be shared outside of its host lab.
 With DataLad, the collaboration can succeed:

 #.
 A mock dataset with the same structure (organization, file names, potentially mock-content) but without (access to) the actual sensitive data is shared or made publicly available instead of the original dataset.